ybvau/bryanhj/content/posts/UAS/data-fund/index.md

 Sidelap:	80%
 Coordinate System:	WGCS 1984 UTM Zone 16
 ```

-I typically find this information incredibly handy in post-aggregation and when writing reports to ensure my operation doesn't blow up in my face for not knowing what I did.
+I typically find this information  handy in post-aggregation and when writing reports to ensure my operation doesn't blow up in my face for not knowing what I did.

 ### Conclusion
 No metadata = no mission